-Once the Time-To-Live (TTL) period elapses, the push service MUST remove the push message and cease any attempt to deliver it to the user agent.
-A push service might retain values for a short duration after the TTL period to account for time accounting errors in processing.
-For instance, distributing a push message within a server cluster might accrue errors due to clock variation, or processing and transit delays.
+Once the Time-To-Live (TTL) period elapses, the push service MUST NOT attempt to deliver the push message to the user agent.
+A push service might adjust the TTL value to account for time accounting errors in processing.
+For instance, distributing a push message within a server cluster might accrue errors due to clock skew or propagation delays.